Business collaboration agreements can be essential when you’re partnering with another company to drive growth or tackle ambitious ventures.

 What are collaboration agreements?

-A collaboration agreement is a legally binding agreement between different parties that want to co-operate together or work collaboratively on a commercial project.
+A collaboration agreement is a legally binding agreement between two or more businesses that wish to work collaboratively on a commercial project.

 - What the collaboration is about